-High-volume tipped employers may generate meaningful credits year after year if tip reporting is clean and employer FICA has already been paid through payroll.
+High-volume tipped operations can generate meaningful credits year after year, as long as tip reporting is clean and consistent.

 Based on your reported tips, direct wages, and the federal $7.25 minimum wage offset.